exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

   * When you don't use automatic mapping inference (i.e. you specify the `mapping` element) you can still create the virtual schema as before without `source` files being available.
 * The adapter will detect the mapping based on the schema of the first file.
 Please make sure that all files specified as `source` are using the same schema, else the mapping may be wrong.
 * The adapter will detect the mapping when the virtual schema is created.
 If the schema of the `source` files changes, please drop and re-create the virtual schema to run the auto-inference again.
-* Creating the virtual schema with auto-inference will take longer because the adapter needs to read files from the `source`.
+* Creating the virtual schema with auto-inference will take longer because the adapter needs to read files from the `source` in order to infer the mapping.
 * Please see [below](#automatic-mapping-inference-for-csv-files) for details about auto-inference for CSV files.

 #### Column Name Conversion

 By default the virtual schema will convert source column names to `UPPER_SNAKE_CASE` for Exasol column names during automatic mapping inference.
 If you want to use the original name from the source file, you can add property `autoInferenceColumnNames` to the EDML definition.
 This property supports the following values:
 * `CONVERT_TO_UPPER_SNAKE_CASE`: Convert column names to `UPPER_SNAKE_CASE` (default).
-* `KEEP_ORIGINAL_NAME`: Do not convert column names, use column name from source.
+* `KEEP_ORIGINAL_NAME`: Do not convert column names, use the column names as specified in the data source.

 Example: